 Generic Name: epinephrine

 Note: This page contains side effects data for the generic drug epinephrine.
-It is possible that some of the dosage forms listed on this page may not apply to the brand name Primatene Mist.
+It is possible that some of the dosage forms included below may not apply to the brand name Primatene Mist.

 For the Consumer

 Applies to epinephrine: injection injectable, injection solution

 Along with its needed effects, epinephrine (the active ingredient contained in Primatene Mist) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking epinephrine:Incidence not known

 - Abnormal or decreased touch sensation

 - bleeding, blistering, burning, coldness, discoloration of the skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, or warmth at the injection site